QA-Justice/json-table-viewer/README.md

 # JSON → Table Viewer – Chrome Extension

 A web application that automatically converts JSON data into a table and enables CSV download.
-Especially useful for deeply nested, irregular, or array-heavy JSON structures that are hard to inspect manually.
+Useful for deeply nested, irregular, or array-heavy JSON structures that are hard to inspect manually.
 You can paste your JSON or import a file.

 ---